maxandron/yahoo-scraper/README.md

 - [ ] Add a cache
 - [ ] Predefine a list of tokens to scrape or add some basic authentication
 - [ ] Scrape periodically - not on request
+- [ ] Start geckodriver if it's not running yet